CriMsOnN/Greek-Arena/README.md

   </p>

 Welcome to GreekArenaBot!
 GreekArenaBot was designed to bring more activity to your server, while keeping control over it all with the second bot.
-The second bot stays on your server and watching everything.
+The second bot stays on your server and watches everything.
 Every move, every ban, every kick, every message.

 > "When everything goes wrong - that's when adventure starts."